dbkblk/rand_helper_tools/README.md

 This function is nearly identical as the classic import except it only check the files that have the same name.
 If the file is "import/fr/A_New_Dawn_Concept_Civ4GameText.xml», then it will only check «A_New_Dawn_Concept_Civ4GameText.xml» in root folder instead of checking all files in root folder.

+If you have duplicated tags and don't want to use the sort function, it is recommended to use this function.

 ### Tag sorting

 The goal of this one is extremely important as it keep the "Text/" folder clean.
 The parser need to have a "_categories.parse" is the same folder as the executable.
 Basically, it's just a XML file with another extension.